- Site Analysis

 Wahi tapu/sacred sites

-New Zealand has been settled for over 1,000 years, and there are many heritage places that have local or special significance to Maori.
+New Zealand has been settled for around 800 years, and there are many heritage places that have local or special significance to Maori.
 Heritage places include physical or tangible places such as archaeological sites, and natural and intangible places that are associated with traditional activities or significant events but may have no evidence of human activity.

 Heritage places may not be identified on a LIM report, even though they may be known to local people.